DanArmor/vtuber-go/README.md

 ### How to populate data

-You can use Holodex API to get data about vtubers:
+You can use Holodex API to get data about vtubers.
+Example:

 ```shell
 curl --request GET \